According to McKinsey, China added, “the equivalent of the entire Australian economy to its GDP” in 2019 alone.

-But foreigners need to do their research before renting out office space.
+But foreign businesses need to do their research before spending money — or signing the lease on office space.
 Starting a business in China is different than it is in, say, the United States.
-You’ll find that the government has more involvement in the business world—and there may be a little more paperwork.
+You’ll find that the government has more involvement in the business world, and there may be a little more paperwork.

 Even though you may have to jump through a few more hoops, you’ll find that China is one of the most fast-paced and rewarding business environments in the world.